cldf-datasets/doreco/USAGE.md

   - `phones.csv`, listing the time-aligned phones in the corpus.

   These non-CLDF-standard tables are named after the corresponding filename.
-Thus, to prevent the `.` in the name from confusing SQLite, the names must always be escaped in SQL, i.e. wrapped in backticks.
+Thus, to prevent the `.` in the name from confusing SQLite, the [names must always be quoted](https://www.sqlite.org/lang_keywords.html), i.e. wrapped in quotes.

 ## Data access via SQL queries